geosolutions-it/MapStore2/docs/user-guide/itinerary.md

 The **Itinerary** tool allows the user to compute and visualize routes in [MapStore](https://mapstore.geosolutionsgroup.com/mapstore/#/) using different supported routing providers, such as [GraphHopper](https://www.graphhopper.com/).

 !!! note
-    The **Itineraty** plugin is not enabled by default.
+    The **Itinerary** plugin is not enabled by default.
 However, it can be configured within [application contexts](application-context.md#configure-plugins) using the desired provider.

 By clicking the **Itinerary** <img src="../img/button/itinerary-button.jpg" class="ms-docbutton"/> button available in the [Side Toolbar](mapstore-toolbars.md#side-toolbar), the tool is activated and the user can select destination points and display the computed route on the map.